llm-bible/llm-bible.github.io/resources.md

 - [**TWIML AI Podcast**](https://twimlai.com/tag/podcast/): Host Sam Charrington interviews top minds in AI and machine learning, such as Andrew Ng and Ian Goodfellow, diving deep into industry trends and research breakthroughs.

 - [**Data Skeptic**](https://dataskeptic.com/podcast): A podcast covering data science, machine learning, and AI, featuring leading experts from academia and industry, like Charles Isbell and Dario Amodei.

+-  [**Andrej Karpathy – Software 3.0**](https://www.youtube.com/watch?v=zjkBMFhNj_g): A visionary keynote at AI Startup School, where Karpathy outlines the shift to “Software 3.0,” a world where foundation models are the new computing platform, and natural language becomes the new programming interface.
+Drawing on experience at OpenAI, Tesla, and Stanford, he explores how this transformation reshapes software, developer tools, and the future of startups.

 ## 🎓🧠 Courses on Large Language Models (LLMs)